Russell Marshall: Early life and career

 Marshall was born in Nelson in 1936.
 His father Cedric Marshall served as secretary of the Nelson Labour Party, then as its president, and was president of the Nelson Trades Council.
 Russell is the older brother of Kerry Marshall, a former mayor of both Nelson and Tasman District.
 He attended Nelson College from 1949 to 1952.
 He trained as a primary school teacher at Christchurch Teachers' College (1953–54), taught in the Nelson Education Board district in 1955–56, and at Wanganui High School in 1972.
 He was a Methodist minister from 1960 to 1972, serving in Spreydon and Halswell, Christchurch (1960–67) and in Masterton (1967–71).

 During his time as a Methodist minister Marshall became known as the "Red Reverend" after becoming known for leading protests against the Vietnam War in the 1960s.
 National Prime Minister Robert Muldoon resurrected the title when Marshall entered politics, frequently referring to him as such in debating exchanges.

 Member of Parliament

 He represented the Wanganui electorate from 1972 to 1990, when he retired.
 In his first term in parliament he was on the education select committee where he supported the educational reforms of Phil Amos, the Minister of Education.
 After the surprise defeat of the Labour government in 1975 Marshall was appointed by leader Bill Rowling as Shadow Minister of Education, a significant promotion for an MP of only three years.
 He was also Senior Opposition Whip from 1978 to 1980.
 When Rowling retired in 1983 Marshall stood to replace him as party leader, but was beaten by David Lange.

 Marshall was a Cabinet Minister from 1984 to 1990 during the Fourth Labour Government.
-He was Minister of Education, Minister for the Environment, Minister of Conservation and Minister of Disarmament and Arms Control during the governments first term (1984–87).
+He was Minister of Education, Minister for the Environment, Minister of Conservation and Minister of Disarmament and Arms Control during the government's first term (1984–87).